-When network traffic to a public IP address of a cloud product exceeds the scrubbing threshold, Anti-DDoS Basic automatically scrubs the traffic on the IP address to protect your services from DDoS attacks.
-This topic provides references for the specifications and scrubbing thresholds of different cloud products.
+If network traffic to a cloud service's public IP address exceeds the configured scrubbing threshold, Anti-DDoS Basic automatically scrubs the traffic.
+This helps protect your business from DDoS attacks.
+This topic provides information about the specifications and scrubbing thresholds for different cloud services.

-The maximum scrubbing threshold for a cloud product depends on its instance type.
-When you create or change an instance of Elastic Compute Service (ECS), Server Load Balancer (SLB), or NAT Gateway, the system automatically calculates the maximum scrubbing threshold for the current instance type.
+The maximum scrubbing threshold for a cloud service depends on its instance type.
+When you create or modify an Elastic Compute Service (ECS) instance, Server Load Balancer (SLB) instance, or NAT Gateway, the system automatically calculates the maximum scrubbing threshold based on the instance type.

 The system calculates blackhole filtering thresholds for instances of each cloud service based on the regions in which the instances reside and the bandwidth of the instances.